ruby-hyperloop/ruby-hyperloop.io/docs/ref-02-component-api.md

 > #### Tell Me How That Works???
 >
-> A state variables update method (name followed by "!") can accept optionally accept one parameter.
+> A state variables update method (name followed by "!") can optionally accept one parameter.
 If a parameter is passed, then the method will 1) save the current value, 2) update the value to the passed parameter, 3) update the underlying react.js state object, 4) return the saved value.
 >
 > If no parameter is passed, then an object of class React::Observable is created.
 React::Observables proxy all method calls to whatever value they are initialized with, and then when the method returns they call a notification callback.
 In the case of state variables the callback will tell react.js that state has changed.

 ### The `force_update!` method

-The force_update! instance method causes the component to re-render.
+The `force_update!` instance method causes the component to re-render.
 Usually this is not necessary as rendering will occur when state variables change, or new params are passed.
-For a good example of using `force_update!` see the `Alarm` class above.
-In this case there is no reason to track of the time separately, so we just call `force_update!` every second.
+For a good example of using `force_update!` see the `Alarm` component above.
+In this case there is no reason to have a state track of the time separately, so we just call `force_update!` every second.

 ### The `dom_node` method

-Returns the dom_node of that this component instance is mounted to.
+Returns the dom_node that this component instance is mounted to.
 Typically used in the `after_mount` callback to setup linkages to external libraries.

 ### The `children` method